 Redeeming the cash back you earn with this card is extremely easy!
 You can request a check or statement credit, any time, with no minimum redemption amount.
 Or you can set-up an automatic redemption, for example, $25 per month.
 Whatever makes sense for you!

-Million Mile Secrets team member Scott has the Capital One Quicksilver Cash card.
+Million Mile Secrets team member Scott has the Capital One Quicksilver Card.
 He likes how simple it is to get your cash back.
 He recently requested a check for ~$18.
 Some other cash back cards by other banks won’t give you your money until your balance reaches a $25 or even $50 threshold!
 So in this way, Capital One Quicksilver is great.

 I agree with Scott.
 And it’s nice that this card has occasional promotions to save money.
 Prior deals have included a promotion with Uber and a 50% discount on monthly Spotify subscriptions.
 Unfortunately, there are no current active deals on the card.
 But we’ll be sure to let you know if we hear about any!